Sorry, you need to enable JavaScript to visit this website.

 Labour market situation in the country

-According to the results of the Labour Force Survey for the First quarter of 2022 by the Hellenic Statistical Authority:
+According to the results of the Labour Force Survey for the third quarter of 2024 by the Hellenic Statistical Authority:

 Main concepts

-From the day someone becomes 15 he/she can work legally in Greece.
+From the day someone completes the 15th year of life he/she can work legally in Greece.
 According to the Law of the Protection of Minors during Employment, any form of work is prohibited to those who have not completed 15 years of age.

 Government agencies are taking action to facilitate young people to find work despite market failures after the long period of economic crisis, which has been exacerbated by the health crisis.